Steema/Steema-BI-Samples/README.md

 Data1 := TBIDB.From( SQLConnection1 ); // loads all tables in one line of code
 Data1 := TBIJson.From ...
 Data1 := TBIXML.From ... // import different formats

+// import from Artificial Intelligence AI agents, like Google Gemini:
+Data1 := TBIAI.From('Give me the list of the highest 10 mountains﻿ by elevation in csv format, just the list');

 // from arrays, TCollection, custom Records (via RTTI):
 Data1 : TTypeProvider<TCustomer>.Create(Self, MyArrayOfCustomers).Data;